Teamwork/hackathon-tidytasks/README.md

 Alder, Maeve, Rory &amp; Brendan's Hackathon Nov.
 2017

 ## Setup
-- Install node.js/npm and Docker if you haven't already
+- Install node.js/npm, Bower and Docker if you haven't already
 - Run `docker-compose up -d` and visit http://localhost:8099
-- Install node modules with `npm i`
+- Install Node modules with `npm i`
+- Install Bower components with `bower i`
 - Compile everything with `gulp`.
 You can also compile things individually with:
     - `gulp html`
     - `gulp css`